caoy98/stat628-server-capacity/README.md

 # stat628-server-capacity

 ## Description
-This is a group work of STAT628.
+This is a group work of STAT628, instructed by Professor Hyunseung Kang.
 It builds a model to predict the time that a hard drive reaches its maximum capacity.

 ## Methods
 Main part of model is ARIMA, in order to increase robustness, we add piecewise linear regression incase ARIMA model fails.